Gembani/scrap-in/README.md

 # Scrapin

 ScrapIn is a Ruby tool for LinkedIn and SalesNavigator.
+Feel free to include it in a project as a Gem.

 > CAUTION: USE AT YOUR OWN RISK
 You could be banned from Linkedin if you abuse.